Autoread with unidirectional communication

 What's next?

 That's it for the development part.
-The next step is to create project settings with card-specific information and integrate the readers with your application.
+The next step is to integrate the readers with your application.
 For the full workflow, please refer to this step-by-step guide.

 Is this done by someone else?

 Then please hand them your configuration if you've created one.
-Make sure you finalize the configuration first.
+Make sure you release the configuration first.

 Troubleshooting & support